Open-EO/openeo-hackathon/test-cases/solution-python-gee.md

 3. Filtering by date range
 4. Filtering by bounding box
 5. Calculating the NDVI on the red band B4 and the near-infrared band B8
-6. Computing a minimum time composite
+6. Computing a maximum time composite
 7. Strecthing the colors
 8. Executing the process graph on the back-end, requesting a PNG file with the name `task_3_out.png`